Knowles223/BIOL3070--Knowles-/Warm-up-mosquitoes-Knowles.md

 a larger population of House Finches.
 Data for this experiment was collected by collecting mosquitoes from various spots around the Salt Lake City area.
 These samples were then tested to determine the blood meal host and also whether it was positive or negative for WNV.
-The host species was determined by coding the the COi DNA sequences.
-Based upon the results of the study it is proven that the areas with higher number of WNV cases also has a larger number of House Finches being used as blood meals for the mosquitoes.
+Based upon the results of the study, our findings showed, that it is proven that the areas with higher number of WNV cases also has a larger number of House Finches being used as blood meals for the mosquitoes.
 The statistical analyses run also show support for these results.

 # BACKGROUND